spider-monkey-op/cornerstone/README.md

 This code is protected by copyright law.
 Unauthorized use or distribing is prohibited.
 I have not given or granted the rights of my code to anyone to use or modify the code without my consent.
+This code is for Cornerstone Church, and the staff, located in Austin Minnesota only.